SolutionGuidance/psm/INSTALL.md

 deployment.

 Note that the repository currently depends on access to a Oracle database.
-We intend to shift towards Postgresql in order to eliminate a proprietary dependency.
+We intend to shift towards PostgreSQL in order to eliminate a proprietary dependency.

-# WIP: Preliminary installation instructions for pesp-jboss/
+# WIP: Installation instructions for the old pesp-jboss/ tree

 Very preliminary instructions for actually getting a test version of this set up, based on the info in the /docs subdir.